Create Simple Scripting Rule

 1. Log in

-You will be prompted to provide a name and choose between SAMPLE RULE or EMPTY RULE.
-For now, name the rule as you wish and choose the EMPTY RULE.
-The new rule will be created and its detail will be displayed.
-We will continue in the Rule Settings tab.
+To display the rules creation list, click the + Create button on the search bar.
+Select your rule and you will be prompted to provide a name.
+For this example, select a name for your rule as you wish and press "Confirm".
+The new rule will be created and its design interface will be displayed.
+We will continue in the Rule Setting menu.

-Since we do not want this decision table to be available yet, we will change its status to "Pending".
-To do this, click on the current status "Published" and then select "Pending".
+Rule Settings will be in a left-hand side menu, or you can access them by Rule Model at the top bar.
+Let's do some settings.
+Since we do not want this decision table to be available yet, we will change its status to Pending.
+To do this, switch on the current status Published to Pending.

 We will now create an input and output model, which we will then use to set conditions and results.
 We create this model with a JSON editor.